So you’re about to run some slick ads on Google AdWords. You’ve got a great idea for what you want your copy and creative to look like.

 These approaches will help you get your AdWords campaigns off the ground with the right keywords.

-Use the following tactics to set your keywords so you can focus your efforts on the fun part – crafting the best, most attractive ad creative you can.
+Use the following marketing tactics to set your keywords so you can focus your efforts on the fun part – crafting the best, most attractive ad creative you can.

 Here’s what you’ll get below: